urfolomeus/learning-elixir/20 - CI, Releasing and Deploying.md

+# Standing on the shoulders ...

+* The docker and distillery part of these notes were gleaned from a tutorial that Paul sent me <https://github.com/plamb/deploying-elixir/blob/master/docs/distill_with_docker_pt1.md>, the Phoenix parts from the Phoenix Dockerfile from the same repo <https://github.com/plamb/deploying-elixir/blob/master/docker/Dockerfile.build.phoenix>.
+* The Phoenix config came from the [Phoenix advanced deployment docs](http://www.phoenixframework.org/docs/advanced-deployment)
+* The setup for Debian came from the [DigitalOcean docs](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-debian-8) although they should be valid for any platform.
+* The nginx setup came from the [Phoenix serving as proxy docs](http://www.phoenixframework.org/docs/serving-your-application-behind-a-proxy)

+Thanks to Paul for the help and direction and Scott for suggesting ideas on the env var front.

 # Adding Travis support

 We can use [Travis CI](https://travisci.org) as our Continuous Integration server.
 Create an account, attach it to your Github and then flip the switch for this project.